Where Should I Keep My Emergency Fund?

 One of the best options for housing your emergency fund is a high-yield savings account.
 Like standard savings accounts, you can open a high-yield savings account through many online and traditional banks.
 But unlike traditional savings accounts, high-yield savings accounts earn a higher rate of interest.

-• Higher yields: At the time of writing, money deposited in a typical savings account earned just 0.42% in interest, according to the Federal Deposit Insurance Corporation (FDIC).
+• Higher yields: As of August 2025, money deposited in a typical savings account earned just 0.39% in interest, according to the Federal Deposit Insurance Corp.
+(FDIC).
 High-yield savings account rates can be much more competitive—currently up to about 5%.

 • Easy deposits and transfers: Having easy access to your savings is crucial in an emergency, and a high-yield savings account is ideal for this.
 You'll be able to quickly withdraw funds when you need them.